 Saving time using both Vehicle and UAV mounted LiDAR system

 Jamie Watt MRICS, Survey Director at Innovair, mentioned, “For maximum benefit we used the Routescene LidarPod mounted on both a UAV and a vehicle during this project.
 There are a number of forest tracks on the hill which we were able to drive with the LiDAR system mounted onto the roof rack of a vehicle.
 This allowed us to scan the paths and surrounding area.
 Difficult to reach areas were then separately mapped using the LiDAR system mounted on a drone.
 This has enabled us to collect a great deal of data quickly and efficiently.”

 In addition to developing a felling plan, the team uses the data to assess the impact of fewer trees on the hill on peak water flows.
 They can then design a suitable drainage plan to lessen the risk of flooding.
 This is particularly useful for the safety of the public road situated below the woodland.

 Jamie said; “Using the measurements gathered from our specialist UAV payloads we built an extremely precise DTM model of the forest floor.
 Working with the geotechnical engineers from Mott MacDonald we are able to pinpoint any issues.
-Also we have identified where additional safety measures are required such as catch-fencing.
+Also, we have identified where additional safety measures are required such as catch-fencing.
 Drones are the perfect vehicle for surveying remote locations.
-They minimise the number of personnel working on site and reduce their exposure to risk.
+They minimize the number of personnel working on-site and reduce their exposure to risk.
 The team can plan the work schedule in meticulous detail and carry it out safely and sensitively.”